otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script that changes the working diorectory to userss home directory > README.md echo This is a script that changes the working diorectory to userss home directory
+A script that changes the working directory to the users home directory >  README.md

+echo A script that changes the working directory to the users home directory